DominikCywinski/genai-health-data-analysis/README.md

 ### 2. Create .env file with GOOGLE_API_KEY and ENCRYPTION_KEY environment variables.

-- I will provide you .env file with test encryption key (`miAOh3zLhF4hsx--qz7P2qJf6QXiaznIOZA7sX1jW3E=`) for testing purposes.
-- You need to provide your GOOGLE_API_KEY.

 ### 3. If you don’t have conda installed, download and install Miniconda or Anaconda.

 ### 4. Set Up a Virtual Environment